Fixed (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 12 critics, indicating "mixed or average" reviews.

 Ryan Gaur of Discussing Film gave the film a 3/5 star rating, writing, "Genndy Tartakovsky has provided some of the highest highs in Western animation.
 Unfortunately, Fixed isn't one of them.
 The foul humor might work for some viewers on the cusp of adulthood, but it falls into a trap of adult animation where it mistakes 'adult' for 'gross'.
 Nonetheless, there's enough here to prove that Tartakovsky is still a master, beautiful 2D animation that I pray he's given another chance to flex his muscles in.
 Not his best, yet I'm glad he gave it a try."
-Peter Debruge of Variety gave a positive review, stating that "the film proves impressively grown-up about how far Bull must go to atone for his behavior."
+Peter Debruge of Variety gave a positive review, stating that "the film proves impressively grown-up about how far Bull must go to atone for his behavior".

+Accolades

+The film was nominated for Best Character Design – Feature at the 53rd Annie Awards, but lost to KPop Demon Hunters, another film Sony Pictures Animation made.